- Queer duck!

 - Oscar Wildcat tells Queer Duck that coming out would kill his mother.
 After a sip of his martini, he decides to do it that night.

-- Queer Duck's mother sticking her head in the over after he comes out, resulting in her turning into a roasted duck.
+- Queer Duck's mother sticking her head in the oven after he comes out, resulting in her turning into a roasted duck.

 (Jumps around Daffy Duck-style, then stops and holds up his fist)

-- Black Comedy Rape/Double Standard: Rape, Male on Male: Bi Polar Bear and the Glorious Hole ends with Bi-Polar Bear, who's rear is sticking out of a hole in the ground, getting anally penetrated by Queer Duck, Openly Gator and, eventually, every gay man in town.
+- Black Comedy Rape/Double Standard: Rape, Male on Male: Bi Polar Bear and the Glorious Hole ends with Bi-Polar Bear, whose rear is sticking out of a hole in the ground, getting anally penetrated by Queer Duck, Openly Gator, and, eventually, every gay man in town.
 However, the ending makes it very clear that he enjoys it.

 - Butch Lesbian: Queer Duck's sister Melissa, though his parents try to force themselves into denial about it.